Karen Iversdatter Krabbe: The Scanian War

-In 1675, war broke out again and this time Scania was turned into a proper wasteland.
-Karen was far from the fierce fighting, though: her husband was sent to France and Holland to represent Denmark at the peace negotiations and she did her best to speak up for Denmark.
+In 1675, war broke out again.
+Scania was the main war theatre.
+Karen was far from the fighting, though: her husband was sent to France and Holland to represent Denmark at the peace negotiations and she did her best to speak up for Denmark.
 The Swedish ambassador, Bengt Oxenstierna, was highly annoyed because she went around Paris handing out pamphlets and books about the annexation of Scania that depicted the Swedes negatively.
 Karen Krabbe also made friends with Madame Colbert, wife of the French Prime Minister, and tried to influence the circles around the Colberts in Denmark's favour.

-In the autumn of 1676, Karen's eldest brother Tage died just outside Lund in Scania.
-We don't know if he died fighting or from an illness.
+In the winter of 1676, Karen's eldest brother Tage died from a sudden illness.

 In September 1677, Jörgen was arrested by the Swedes on the charge of high treason.
 He was suspected of having helped the local resistance movement and of having spoken about the Swedish king 'in an offensive manner'.
-Karen Krabbe now made frantic efforts to help her brother.
+Karen Krabbe now frantically tried to help her brother.
 She went around all of Paris asking the most influential people for help, and she contacted the press and handed out even more books about what was happening in Scania.
 The Swedish spies wrote to King Carl XI that "Krabbe's sister" was making the Swedes unpopular in the whole of Europe, spreading horrid pamphlets about them that portrayed them as "devils".

 In January 1678, Jörgen Krabbe was executed by a firing squad in Malmö.
 One of the charges against him was that he'd 'subtracted Fulltofta Castle' from a native Swede.
 Karen's castle was now confiscated by the state and given for free to the man who'd first wanted to buy it but wasn't happy with the furniture.

 From then on and for the rest of her life, Karen Krabbe refused to be in the same room as a Swede.
-The only exception was the Swedish diplomat Johan Olivekrantz who'd visited her brother in prison and had tried to intercede in his favour with the Swedish king.
+The only exception was the Swedish diplomat Johan Olivekrantz, who had visited her brother in prison and had tried to intercede in his favour with the Swedish king.
 Karen never returned to Scania again.
 Her mother was devastated by the loss of her two sons and died as a refugee in Copenhagen in 1680.